R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

     again as in the above example.
 Cost-wise it's like starting a regular process even though no process will actually exist.
 Treat the enclave like any other expensive resource and keep it around for as long as you might need it.

 Once we started the enclave, we call it passing in a string as bytes.
-The enclave will reverse it and we'll print out the answer.
+The enclave will reverse it, and we'll print out the answer.
 This is as easy as calling `EnclaveHost.callEnclave`, so put this in the `callEnclave` static method defined above: